markitondemand/SwiftModel/README.md

 This is a way to help create Swift model classes and structs from JSON object data.
 It is an alternative to some found online (i.e. ObjectMapper), and is grown in house to ensure better maintenance.

 ## How do I use this? ##
 Currently this is implemented as an extension on the Swift "Dictionary" struct.
-There a few methods aimed at safely extracting values of the correct type(s) to your functions and throwing errors that make sense in the event there is an issue.
-Also supports creating Enum types directly from a string or int in the dictionary.
+Their are a few methods aimed at safely extracting values of the correct type(s) to your functions and throwing errors that make sense in the event any issues arise.
+This also supports creating any Enum that supports RawRepresentable directly from the dictionary.

 The way to use this is to create an extension on your model class that has an initializer with the form `init(jsonDict: Dictionary<String, Any>) throws`, than call the appropriate Dictionary extension methods you need in the constructor.
-All throws will be propogated up to something like your web service class where you can handle errors.
+All throws will be propogated up to something like your web service class where you can then handle  errors.

-Please take a look at Legislator.swift, Legislator+JSON.swift and SunlightWebService.swift for example usage
+Please take a look at Legislator.swift, Legislator+JSON.swift and SunlightWebService.swift for some detailed example usage

 # Future Enhancements Needed ##